-After rodents, bats are the most numerous mammals on earth.
+After rodents, they are the most numerous mammals on earth.
 African bats fall into two major categories: large fruit bats and smaller, insect-eating bats, neither of which attacks people.
-Besides the difference in size between the two types, there is a great variation in the extent and details of the wings, which are formed by the naked membrane of skin that extends from the neck to the wrist and between the fingers, and finally to the tail.
+In addition to a difference in size between the two types, there is a great variation in the extent and details of the wings, which are formed by the naked membrane of skin that extends from the neck to the wrist and between the fingers, and finally to the tail.
 Wing shapes vary from species to species.
 Usually, the swift fliers have long, narrow wings while the slow fliers have broad, rounded ones.

 The bones of the hand that support the wing membrane are unusually long.
-The hind legs are rotated 180 degrees at the hip joint so that the knee flexes backward rather than forward.
-This arrangement does not hamper the bat when it is perched but does help it push off from the roost for a quick getaway.
-Bats are very agile even on land, scuttling quickly over objects and squeezing themselves through small openings.
+The hind legs are rotated 180 degrees at the hip joint, so the knee flexes backward rather than forward.
+This arrangement does not hamper the bat when it is perched but rather helps it push off from the roost for a quick getaway.
+They are very agile even on land, scuttling quickly over objects and squeezing their bodies through small openings.

 Bats’ food preferences are denoted by their names.

 Fruit bats feast largely on fruit.
-They have large cheek pouches, enabling them to take food to be eaten at another perch.
+They have large cheek pouches, enabling them to take food to be eaten at another perch, away from disturbances.
+They are known for their noisy eating habits.
+To obtain water, bats munch on soft wood and bark.
 They usually eat overripe and unmarketable fruits, and they may even help reduce fungi and fruit flies in commercial plantations.
 Insect-eating bats are natural pesticides, eating mosquitos and other varieties of insects.

 They also play an important role in the environment.
 Many plants are dependant on bats for both pollination and seed dispersal.
 Every November, more than eight million bats migrate from Zambia forming the largest mammal migration in the world.
 Migration occurs when food sources become low.